First-ever comprehensive view of your school’s safety

 - Threat Assessment

-For the first time, school administrators can better see all the aspects of their campus safety in one review.
+For the first time, higher education administrators can better see all the aspects of their campus safety policies and procedures in one review.
 It brings people together with a multi-department team approach for real collaboration.
-32 NCSI is different because it’s solutions-focused, not compliance-based, so it assists schools in implementing or reinforcing holistic procedures to strengthen campus safety.
+32 NCSI is different because it’s solutions-focused, not compliance-based, so it assists institutions in implementing or reinforcing holistic procedures to strengthen campus safety.